dwanerich/dwanerich.github.io/_posts/2020-06-14-solefood_-_rails_sneaker_collector_app.markdown

 ...

-### OmniAuth - Facebook allows a user to login via facebook rather than creating an new account.
+### OmniAuth - a middleware in this app we used Facebook user authentication as an alternative for a user to log in rather than creating an new username & password.

 ```
 > Rails.application.config.middleware.use OmniAuth::Builder do